Carolista/student-resources/README.md

 # student-resources

-A website with a searchable index of examples, practice exercises, and graded assignment prep projects for LaunchCode students
+A [website](https://carolista.github.io/student-resources/) with a searchable index of examples, practice exercises, and graded assignment prep projects for LaunchCode students!